Krack (film): Music

 The film's music is composed by Thaman S, and lyrics for the songs were written by Ramajogayya Sastry and Kasarla Shyam.
 The film marks the second collaboration of Ravi Teja, Thaman and Gopichand Malineni after Balupu (2013).
 In May 2020, a fake Twitter handle of the film's director, announced an update about the first single, whereas the composer refuted such claims and asked the fans to wait for the official announcement.

 The first single, "Bhoom Bhaddhal", was released on 13 November 2020, coinciding with the eve of Diwali.
 On 10 December 2020, the makers tweeted about the second single, which will be sung by noted Tamil film composer Anirudh Ravichander, which was later titled as "Balega Tagilavey Bangaram" and was released on 14 December 2020.
 The third single track "Korameesam Polisoda" was released on the occasion of Christmas, 25 December 2020.
 The fourth song of the film titled "Mass Biriyani" was unveiled on 4 January 2021.

 Lahari Music released the complete soundtrack album featuring five tracks on 8 January 2021, which included the four songs that were released as singles earlier.

 Reception

-123Telugu, on reviewing the music, stated, "On the whole. the album of Krack is made for the target audience.
-Thaman, though, does not give something special, but plays it to the galleries and brings out his massy side with some foot-tapping numbers.
-Mass Biryani and Balega Tagilyave Bangaram are our picks and will be big hits.
-As it has been quite some time since we have seen a mass film on the screen, this album will surely pick once the film releases on the big screen."

-Another reviewer from IndiaGlitz rated the album 3 out of 5 stars, and wrote, "The Thaman-Anirudh combination sounds refreshing, with the scales tilting towards the latter.
-It's as if the singer exerted a heavy influence in determining the flavour of the song rather than allow the musician to do it.
-The liberal usage of English-language words like 'Family pack' has a Bhaskarabhatla-esque ring to them.
-Besides the self-referential word 'Balupu' (which was a film of the Gopichand Malineni-Ravi Teja duo), there are too many cliches out there.
-Sahithi Chaganti's voice trods the beaten path.
-Rahul Nambiar's voice is energetic.
-Thaman deploys the drums and percussions in a typical manner."